OptiKey/OptiKey/docs/Localize.md

 ![OptiKey Dashboard](https://raw.githubusercontent.com/OptiKey/OptiKey/master/docs/OptiKeyLocaleGuideImages/transifex_dashboard.JPG)

-There you can find the languages that their translation process has started, as well as the percentage of translated strings that each one has so far.
+There you can find the languages whose translation process has started, as well as the percentage of translated strings that each one has so far.